 Eat cruciferous vegetables, especially Brussels sprouts and broccoli.
-Research shows that adding daily Brussels sprouts to the diet insures that circulating estrogens are broken down safely in the liver.
+Research shows that adding daily Brussels sprouts to the diet insures that the liver can safely break down estrogens circulating in the body.

 Whenever possible eat organic.
 Fewer toxins in means less work your body has to do to break down and eliminate them.

 Have you ever considered a liver cleanse?
 What foods do you find help you stay regular?
 Please join the conversation and share your experience and ideas.